pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 ### PIP Process

-No PIP may be in violation of any of terms of the Operating Agreement of Pyth DAO LLC Agreement, or any applicable laws (including, in particular, sanctions-related regulations).
+No PIP may be in violation of any of terms of the Operating Agreement of Pyth DAO LLC, or any applicable laws (including, in particular, sanctions-related regulations).

 The end-to-end process length is 7 days.